gdmarmerola/gdmarmerola.github.io/_posts/2018-09-11-probability-calibration.md

 ### Fixing LGBM probabilities

 Let us calibrate the probabilities of our vanilla LGBM Model.
-The following code configures regularization paramter `C` of the logistic regression and fits it on top of the `lgbm` moodel.
-As stated earlier, we use a different random seed in the validation to avoid overfitting.
+The following code configures regularization paramter `C` of the logistic regression and fits it on the leaf assignments of our `lgbm` model.
+As stated earlier, we use a different random seed in the validation to get honest validation results.

 ```python
 # parameters obtained via random search